 In 1845 Mary and John Niblett settled on the farm now called Theescombe in Kragga Kamma, the original dwelling of the old loan-farm Nooitgedacht (only about 7 miles from Port Elizabeth).
 It was originally owned at the end of the 18th Century by Cornelius van Rooyen, a renowned frontier fighter.
 The farm was later in the possession of the Frames family and after them, Bob Parker Nance.

+By 1849 it belonged to John Owen Smith & William Titterton.
 Henry Bailey Christian, who was in business with his father-in-law, J Owen Smith, and the first Vice Chairman of the Chamber of Commerce in Port Elizabeth, owned and farmed Kragga Kamma from c1860 onwards.
 He was also involved with the Harbour Board, Horse Racing, the Jockey Club and the Agricultural Society.
+It was only after Titterton’s death in 1881 that H.B.
+Christian, Smith’s son-in-law that Henry Christian purchased William Titterton half share.
+The old homestead was built of stone.
+Also known as Lake Farm.
 In 1899 mules arriving at Port Elizabeth for the Anglo-Boer War were taken to H B Christian’s farm at Kragga Kamma for a time before being sent inland as part of the war effort (hence the carving on the tree at Farm 23 Cragga Kamma).

 In the 1930’s the family of H B Christian sold the farm when the Cape of Good Hope Bank failed and Charles Clark of Buffelsfontein, and his brothers, bought parts of Hillside, The Gums and The Flats.
 Mrs Bunny Clark recalls going to Kragga Kamma in 1946.
 The old homestead on the property reputedly had gardens that rivalled St George’s Park.
 The floods of 1968 caused huge damage as an alluvial stream in the garden compounded matters.
 The farm ran the “Kragga Kamma Ayrshire Dairies” and delivered milk to the public.